That's right around when I started using Sweatcoin, and I was pretty intrigued by it.

 - Trouble Maker (costs $0.99 USD/month) – Earn up to 50 SWC per day or 1,500 SWC per month.
 Double your earnings (1,000 steps = 2 SWC).

-The cost of upgrading to any of the tiers above is 100% worth it as long as you're clocking enough steps per day.
+Well, mathmatically, the cost of upgrading to any of the tiers above is worth it as long as you're clocking enough steps per day.

 How Much is a Sweatcoin Worth?